ZavenGaloyan/Unit-3/Project_3.md

 #import cryptcontext to use sha256 to create hash of user's password
 ```

-**Figure 1**: Setting up random, datetime,KivyMD, SQLAlchemy and Pbkdf2 by importing necessary functions from each library.
+**Figure 7**: Setting up random, datetime,KivyMD, SQLAlchemy(ORM) and Pbkdf2 by importing necessary functions from each library.

 ```py
 class app(MDApp):